Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/brainstorm-hardware.typ

   witnessed: "Ishika",
 )

-// Now that we have decided to use PID with a possibility for Pure Pursuit, we brainstormed a few different implementation methods that have the capability to use them.

 After deciding to use LemLib to implement odometry, we needed to choose an odometry hardware configuration that could obtain the data needed for the position tracking algorithm.

 Each odometry setup has a combination of some of the following components:
-- Tracking Wheels - Unpowered wheels with an optical shaft sensor or rotation sensor attached to them that can accurately track displacement on one axis
+- Tracking Wheels - Unpowered wheels with an optical shaft sensor or rotation sensor attached to them that can accurately track displacement on one axis.
   - Vertical Tracking Wheels - One vertical tracking wheel can track vertical displacement.
-Two vertical tracking wheels can track robot orientation.
+Two vertical tracking wheels together can track robot orientation.
   - Horizontal Tracking Wheels - One horizontal tracking wheel can track horizontal displacement.
-- Inertial Measurement Unit (IMU) - Sensor that tracks changes in robot orientation
+- Inertial Measurement Unit (IMU) - Sensor that tracks changes in robot orientation.
-- Motor Encoders - Encoders that are internal to the VEX motors that track the rotation of the motor
+- Motor Encoders - Encoders that are internal to the VEX motors that track the rotation of the motor.

 #pro-con(
   name: "3 Tracking Wheels",